Tapsa/AGE/Readme.txt

 CMake:
 Install normally and select it to update PATH automatically.

-Install/extract rest of the stuff into C:/Cpp or other folder which you like.
+Install/extract rest of the stuff into C:/Cpp or another folder which you like.

 MinGW-w64:
-Download Mingw-builds for Windows 64 using SJLJ.
+Download Mingw-builds Windows 64 using SJLJ and threads-posix.

-For now you need to run this from cmd or PowerShell: mingw-get install mingw32-libiconv
+You may (should not) need to run this from cmd or PowerShell: mingw-get install mingw32-libiconv
 You can also download libiconv from here: http://ftp.gnu.org/pub/gnu/libiconv/